fwolfst/githug/README.md

 end
 ```

  By default, `setup` will remove all files from the game folder.
-You do not need to include a setup method if you don't want an initial git repository (if you are testing `git init` or only checking an answer.)
+You do not need to include a setup method if you don't want an initial hg repository (if you are testing `hg init` or only checking an answer.)

  You can call `repo.init` to initialize an empty repository.

- All methods called on `repo` are sent to the [grit gem](https://github.com/mojombo/grit) if the method does not exist, and you can use that for most git related commands (`repo.add`, `repo.commit`, etc.)
+ All methods called on `repo` are sent to the [grit gem](https://github.com/mojombo/grit) if the method does not exist, and you can use that for most hg related commands (`repo.add`, `repo.commit`, etc.)

 Another method exists called `init_from_level` and it is used like so: